 We consider the laparoscopic technique the gold standard for splenectomy.
 Important steps to prevent surgical pitfalls are an adequate control of haemostasis in order to reduce the conversion rate, avoid parenchymal rupture and cell leakage and, moreover, the excision of the splenic artery that may be responsible for treatment failure surgical.
 LS requires extensive experience in laparoscopic surgery, adequate patient positioning and trocars positioning and above all a delicate and meticulous dissection of the spleen.

 Provenance and Peer Review: This article was commissioned by the Guest Editors (Giovanni Battista Levi Sandri and Massimo Carlini) for the series “Minimally Invasive Spleen Surgery” published in Annals of Laparoscopic and Endoscopic Surgery.
-The article was sent for external peer review organized by the Guest Editors and the editorial office.
+The article has undergone external peer review.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 Approval of our ethical committee and individual consent for this retrospective analysis were waived.